AshrafRabieHulagu/Herbify/README.md

-Project Name:
-Herbify
+# Herbify

-Tagline:
-A marketplace connecting herb exporters with global buyers through a secure, seamless, and user-friendly platform.
+Herbify is a marketplace platform connecting herb exporters with global buyers.
+This project includes both frontend and backend components.

+## Setup Instructions

+### Backend
+1. Navigate to `backend/` directory.
+2. Run `npm install` to install dependencies.
+3. Run `npm start` to start the server.

+### Frontend
+1. Navigate to `frontend/` directory.
+2. Run `npm install` to install dependencies.
+3. Run `npm start` to start the React development server.